 The University provides students with an Assessment Statement for each year of their course at the start of the academic year.
 This states what assessment tasks need to be completed and what the submission deadlines are.
 It is intended that this helps students to manage their time and plan carefully to meet all assessment submission deadlines.

-Any unauthorised late submission of work after the published deadline date and time will not be classed as a valid attempt and will receive a zero mark.
+Coursework submitted within one working day (24 hours) of the deadline date and time without an authorised extension will receive a mark capped at the minimum pass mark.
+Coursework submitted beyond that time without an authorised extension will receive a zero mark.
 The assessment task will be referred (if at first submission) or failed (if at referral submission).

 Ask the student to speak to their Student Support Officer if they have any concerns about completing their coursework on time.